phwashresources/phwashresources.github.io/_pillars/good-governance.md

     - /images/banner/governance.jpg

 description: >
-   The United Nations Development Programme (UNDP) defines governance as “The exercise of political, economic and administrative authority to manage a nation’s affairs at all levels.
+   The United Nations Development Programme (UNDP) defines governance as “the exercise of political, economic and administrative authority to manage a nation’s affairs at all levels.
 It comprises the mechanisms, processes and institutions through which citizens and groups articulate their interests, exercise their legal rights, meet their obligations and mediate their differences”.
    <br/><br/>
    By this definition, governance is not a unilateral or exclusive function of one party.
 Effective governance is the mid-dle ground, where the government and its citizens engage in a constant and constructive partnership to jointly deter-mine their quality of life as a community.
 Aspects of this community life include formulation and enforcement of policies, and management of resources for the greater good.
    <br/><br/>